songster-sa/aws-developer-associate-notes/readme.md

 - max of tags allowed 50
 - IAAS - infrastructure as a service
 - **access public IP via http://169.254.169.254/latest/meta-data**
-- EFS - Elastic File System - file system on EC2
+- EFS - Elastic File System - file system on EC2 - network file system
+    - multi AZ - expensive but pay per use - need security group
+    - shared file system across AZ
+    - only for linux
+    - tiers - standard vs IA (infrequent access)
 - EBS - block storage on EC2
-- Instance Store - ephemeral - EC2 stopped, data is lost
+- Instance Store - ephemeral - EC2 stopped, data is lost - physical (no network) - hence very high IOPs (millions)
 - **Placement groups**
     - Spread Placement group - small num of critical instances - not share underlying hardware hence wont fail together
     - Cluster Placement group -
-- user data when provided to EC2 instances
+- user data when provided to EC2 instances - for boot strap
     - runs only at boot time - when you first time launch the instance
     - scripts run with root privileges
 - **EC2 Auto scaling** - new instances - always scales horizontally
     - when in VPC - are launched within subnet
     - can be in ANY AZ but within same region
     - works with both ALB and NLB
+    - Scaling Policies
-    - Target Tracking Scaling Policy -
+        - target tracking - on averages
+        - simple/step scaling
+        - scheduled actions
     - when set up with Management console - no detailed monitoring
+    - cooldown periods
+- first time ssh - key pair - permission denied - chmod 0400
+- ENI - assign private ips to EC2 - ssh not changed on failover
+- pricing - 60sec min - not when stopped
+- for EC2 to do something (cloud watch, code build, xray)- you need agents - download and run - then your installed code will integrate

 ## EBS - Elastic Block Storage
 - persistant - if EC2 stopped, no data loss here
+- network drive - AZ locked - can be attached to only 1 EC2
+- to share you need to take snapshot and then create using it
+- can inc size over time - pay for provisioned capacity
-- **2 types**
+- **2 types (both boot volumes)**
-    - General purpose SSD
+    - General purpose SSD - GP2 - 3k to 16k iops - ratio 3:1 - 3000 IOPs bursts
-    - Provisioned IOPS SSD ->10k IOPS -> high performance -> 50:1 is max allowed ratio
+    - Provisioned IOPS SSD - IO 1 ->16k IOPS -> high performance -> 50:1 is max allowed ratio
-- magnetic disks
+- magnetic disks (HHD)
-    - throughput optimised HDD
+    - throughput optimised HDD (STI) - max 500 IOPs - for streaming workloads - fast throughput - 40:1
-    - Cold HDD (file save) -> where data is NOT accessed regularly
+    - Cold HDD (SCI file save) -> where data is NOT accessed regularly - max 250 IOPs - 12:1
-    - Standard -> bootable -> where data is NOT accessed regularly
+    - Standard magnetic-> bootable -> where data is NOT accessed regularly
 - configure encryption while creating EBS volume

 ## ELB - Elastic Load Balancer